SalesforceCommerceCloud/commerce-sdk/README.md

 A mono repo containing the tools needed to be a rockstar commerce developer on the Salesforce Commerce B2C platform.

-To find more information about the Salesforce Commerce platform services or signing up for Salesforce Commerce please see our platform documentation via the [Commerce Cloud Developer Center](https://developer.commercecloud.com/).
+If you're looking to sign up for Salesforce Commerce, ask a message in our official forums, or find documentation on the Salesforce B2C platform APIs, check out the [Commerce Cloud Developer Center](https://developer.commercecloud.com/).

 ## Packages